seleznevae/libfort/README.md

 Please note:
 - In case of clang on OS X before using **libfort** with ```wchar_t``` with real unicode symbols it may be necessary to set ```setlocale(LC_CTYPE, "");``` because otherwise standard function ```swprintf```, that libfort uses internally, may fail and ```ft_to_string``` will return error.

+## Contributing to libfort

+See the [contribution guidelines](https://github.com/seleznevae/libfort/blob/develop/CONTRIBUTING.md) for more information.

 ## License

 <img align="right" src="http://opensource.org/trademarks/opensource/OSI-Approved-License-100x137.png">